 A broken engagement can be a very painful and confusing experience.
 One day you were eagerly anticipating your wedding day.
 But then the next day, you learn that day will not come.
 On top of the emotional distress, you are wondering who keeps the engagement ring.
 Can you get the engagement ring back if your ex-fiancé has it?

 The return or retention of the ring depends on varying court rulings and state laws.
 It depends on how the specific court classifies the gift.
 For instance, is the ring a conditional gift or an unconditional gift?
 Does it have particular importance to the giver as a family heirloom?
 There are also cases wherein the court looks at why the engagement ended.

 In this article, you will learn about the intricacies of who gets the engagement ring in a broken engagement.

 Engagement Ring Laws: Unconditional Gift or Conditional Gift

 Traditionally, an engagement ring is used as a symbol of a couple's mutual promise to enter into marriage.
 In the absence of the contrary, engagement rings are, in nature, a conditional gift.
 However, some states classify engagement rings as an unconditional gift.
 For instance, in Montana, the receiver or the donee gets to keep it regardless of whether the marriage happened.
 With this, it is important to take that there are two classifications of engagement rings:

 - An unconditional gift: The giver/donor gives an unconditional gift outright

 - A conditional gift: The receiver/donee accepted the gift in contemplation of marriage

-Engagement Rings as a Gift
+Engagement Rings as an Unconditional Gift

 - The receiver's acceptance of the gift